 Saving for college using a 529 plan is popular for many reasons.
 They might become even more popular because of some recent changes to how they can be used.
 As part of the tax law changes that began in 2018, the Federal government decided to allow 529 Savings Plans (aka College Savings Accounts) to be used for K-12 expenses.
 For people who currently or plan to send their kids to private school – especially for those who have been savings for college for their kids, but who now know their child will receive a scholarship – this is a positive change.

-Prior to the change, if an individual used money from their 529 account for “unqualified” expenses, there were multiple penalties.
+Prior to the change, if an individual used money from their 529 plan for “unqualified” expenses, there were multiple penalties.
 For one, the growth on the account would be taxed as income on a federal level, and on a state level if that individual lived in a state that had income tax.
 Second, there would be a 10% federal tax penalty.
 Third, if an individual received a state tax deduction when they contributed to the 529 account, you’d have to pay back those deductions.
 Fourth and finally, some states would even impose another penalty on top of the 10% federal penalty.
 In some cases, those penalties added up to a lot, but in other cases, they didn’t amount to much.

 State Rules Complicate The Tax Treatment